drhsqlite/fossil-mirror/www/javascript.md

 script-free HTML form based editor, and the old WYSIWYG JavaScript-based editor.)
-If someone wants to implement a `<noscript>` alternative to the new wiki editor, we will likely accept that [contribution][cg] as long as it doensn’t interfere with the new editor.
+If someone wants to implement a `<noscript>` alternative to the new wiki editor, we will likely accept that [contribution][cg] as long as it doesn’t interfere with the new editor.
 (The same goes for adding a WYSIWYG mode to the new Ajaxy wiki editor.)

 _Workaround:_ You don’t have to use the browser-based wiki editor to